PrA-GYaN/pixelpim/docs/API_REFERENCE.md

 # API Reference

-This document provides detailed information about all available API endpoints in the PixelPim Backend.
+This comprehensive document provides detailed information about all available API endpoints in the PixelPim Backend.

 ## Table of Contents